wifi-tally/wifi-tally/documentation/docs/index.md

 * uses a central Hub to communicate, that allows easy monitoring
 * utilizes your local network and access points
 * support for RGB Leds (anode, cathode), WS2812, NeoPixel, etc
+* alternatively: turn any device with a browser (smartphone, tablet) into a Tally
 * Open Source / Open Hardware

 ## Supported Video Mixers